mubashirabbass/DEN-Task-no-3/README.md

 •	from sklearn.datasets import load_iris

 # Step 2: Load the dataset
-# The dataset is available in sklearn, but you can load from a CSV if preferred
+# The dataset is available in sklearn, but we can load from a CSV if preferred
 iris = load_iris()
 iris_data = pd.DataFrame(data=iris.data, columns=iris.feature_names)
 iris_data['species'] = iris.target